Botanical Name: Tradescantia zebrina

 Small, 3-petaled flowers may appear in spring, but they're not showy compared to the colorful foliage.

 Watch for pests.
 Aphids are small, greenish insects that are attracted to new growth, which this plant has in abundance.
 Look for them on the stems of new shoots.
 Also watch for webbing between stems and on the undersides of leaves, a tell-tale sign of spider mites.
+They're not common, but spider mites may infest houseplants during the winter months when indoor air is dry.
+Use a cool-mist room humidifier near your plant to deter them -- and your tropical houseplant will love the humidity!

 Repot in spring, only when Inch Plant outgrows its pot.
 Move to one just 1-2 inches larger because a pot that's too big will hold too much water.
 The easiest way to prevent soggy soil is to use a container with drainage holes.
-If you want to cover up a plain pot, slip it into a cachepot -- a decorative pot without drainage holes.
+If you want to cover up a plain pot, slip it into a cachepot -- a decorative planter without drainage holes.
 I put small rocks in the bottom of cachepots to keep the inner pot above the drainage water.

 Brown leaf tips are caused by dry air or dry potting mix.
 Inch plant care includes regular watering and keeping the humidity high.

 Several species in the Spiderwort family share the common name Inch Plant.
 Choose the one you like, they are all easy to grow.
 And all are vigorous growers, too.
-If you buy a small plant, you won't wait long for those lush, trailing vines to spill over the sides of a container.
+If you buy a small plant, you won't wait long for those lush, trailing stems to spill over the sides of a container.

 Tradescantia albiflora is one of the most common.
 Both 'Variegata' and 'Quicksilver' cultivars have green leaves variegated with creamy white.